Kotor Entry Requirements

 Restricted Items

-- Plants and plant products - require phytosanitary certificates.
-Soil is generally prohibited.
+- Plants and plant products - May require phytosanitary certificates.

 Health Requirements